cnp3/ebook/glossary.rst

    DNS
-	The Domain Name System is defined in :rfc:`1035`
+        The Domain Name System is a distributed database that allows to map names on IP addresses.
+It is defined in :rfc:`1035`

    RPC
 	Several types of remote procedure calls have been defined.
 The RPC mechanism defined in :rfc:`5531` is used by applications such as NFS